On General Principal Symmetric Ideals: Calculations for Kostka numbers inequality

 The partitions of 6 that are not $(5,1)$ and dominate $(2,2,2)$ are (4,2), (4,1,1), (3,3), (3,2,1), and (2,2,2).
-By \Cref{m=2 case}, we know the inequality holds for $\lambda=(4,2)$.
+By Case 4 of \Cref{kostka inequality}, we know the inequality holds for $\lambda=(4,2)$.
 The below table shows the values for the remaining cases.\\

-\phantom{.}\\ The values can be checked by hand or by computer (see code \href{https://github.com/NoahW314/psis-and-kostka-numbers}{here} on GitHub). \\
+\phantom{.}\\ The values can be checked by hand or by computer (see code \href{https://github.com/NoahW314/psis-and-kostka-numbers}{here} on GitHub).

+\begin{rem} A formalization of the argument presented in Section 4 of \Cref{main theorem} has been written by the author in Lean using Mathlib, modulo a proof of the Hook Length Formula.
+This formalization effort actually uncovered an error in the original proof of \Cref{inequality proof}, which has now been corrected.
+The code is located in \href{https://github.com/NoahW314/KostkaNumbers}{this Github repository}. \end{rem}

 {\bf Acknowledgments.} We thank Alexandra Seceleanu for her advice and helpful comments, which greatly improved this manuscript.
+We also thank the anonymous reviewers for their useful feedback.
 Additional thanks to the OEIS, which was useful in discovering the role of A000070 in this work, and Macaulay2, which was used to perform many computations in the earlier stages of this research.